flamegraph-rs/flamegraph/README.md

 FLAGS:
         --deterministic          Colors are selected such that the color of a function does not change between runs --dev                    Build with the dev profile
-    -h, --help                   Prints help information
+        --flamechart             Produce a flame chart (sort by time, do not merge stacks) -h, --help                   Prints help information
     -i, --inverted               Plot the flame graph up-side-down --no-default-features    Disable default features